 The services we commission include:

-- acknowledge your complaint within three working days of receiving it,
+• We will acknowledge your complaint within three working days of receipt.

 This process may involve: